fbpx

 Peppermint tea reduces gas

-Peppermint oil is an antispasmodic so can support relaxing painful stomach cramps, and is most effective in capsules, but the tea can be very helpful.
+Peppermint oil is an antispasmodic so can support relaxing painful stomach cramps, and is most effective in capsules.
+Despite not having the same level of active peppermint oils, my clients often find the tea can be very helpful.

-This is one reason why it’s best not to drink mint tea before bed, especially if you are prone to reflux.
+However, if you’re prone to heartburn this is one reason why it’s best not to drink mint tea before bed.
+Anything that will relax the lower oesophageal sphincter can lead to reflux.

 Does ginger help IBS?

-Ginger may help to reduce feelings of nausea (antiemetic) and reduce inflammation.
+Ginger is great for anyone who feels sick a lot.
+Traditionally ginger has been used to help to reduce feelings of nausea (antiemetic) and reduce inflammation.

-A study on rats showed it may reduce water being drawn to the bowel, and reduces inflammation, which is helpful for IBS-D.
+A study on rats showed it may reduce water being drawn to the bowel.
+Ginger may also reduce inflammation, which is helpful for IBS-D.

 Ginger is also a prokinetic which means it may help to keep bowels moving in the case of constipation, AND it may help to stop spasms of diarrhoea.